DasNaCl/csc/popl/revs/rebuttal.md

 The purpose of the case-study is to allow memory-unsafe behavior, i.e., execution should not get stuck if there is some kind of, e.g., memory-safety violation.
 While we fail to see how the `e-dealloc` rule does not check for the existence of memory locations like the `e-set-*`/`e-get-*` rules, we do want to emphasize that `e-dealloc` does not need to change or check the heap(s) in any way, since it/they is/are modeled as one big arena.
-One could instead add the data the pointer points to into Δ instead of describing a two separate heaps.
-However, our formalisation models sandboxing more faithfully.
+One could instead add the data the pointer points to into Δ instead of describing two separate heaps.
+However, our formalisation models sandboxing more faithfully with this separation.

 > The coloring of the paper is distracting.